thesave/thesave.github.io/_posts/2015-01-31-Implementing QuickSort-as-a-MicroService.markdown

 	Interfaces: QuicksortInterface
 }</code></pre>

-We use the [`"local"`](http://docs.jolie-lang.org/#!documentation/locations/local.html) location, which is a lightweight medium that exploit in-memory messages between services running in the same interpreter.
+We use the [`"local"`](http://docs.jolie-lang.org/#!documentation/locations/local.html) location, which is a lightweight medium that exploits in-memory messages between services running in the same interpreter.
 In this case we use it to let the QuickSort Service call itself.

 Almost finished.
-Let us invoke `quicksort` one two partitions created earlier.
+Let us invoke `quicksort` on the two partitions created earlier.

 <pre>
 <code class="language-jolie">// 2. order the two partitions